MicrosoftDocs/OfficeDocs-SharePoint/migration/spmt-workflow-overview.md

 Make sure that you have:

 - **Access to the destination**: You must either be a global admin or OneDrive/SharePoint admin to the Microsoft 365 tenant where you want to migrate your content.
 - **Access to the source**: Have SharePoint Server account credentials that have read access to any workflow you plan to migrate.
 - **Prerequisites installed:** Make sure you have the necessary prerequisites installed.

+## Re-run migration

+SPMT will skip a workflow if it has already been successfully migrated.
+If you want to run a new migration to override the migrated flow, delete it from the destination before starting the migration.